 Once all the mushy stuff was over I went back to the kitchen and finally got back to work and started on my Algebra 2 workbook.
 I looked at the class calendar then counted up the problems I had to solve.
 There were about ninety of them.
 I took a deep breath and got to work on them.

 I was surprised that it took me just under two hours to finish all of the problems, including those where Mrs. Gibbs wanted proofs.
 I stood and stretched.
 Now I needed to study for the final.
 I looked at the kitchen clock.
 It was three fifteen.
-That gave me about three hours before dinner, and maybe a couple of hours after if I needed it.
+That gave me about three hours before dinner, and maybe a couple of hours after dinner if I needed it.

 Fortunately, I didn’t have to start on page one.
 I’d used those little colored Post-it flags to mark the pages I needed to read and study.
-I also had all of my quizzes and exams, the ones that I’d taken, that I could use as a study guide.
+I also had all of my quizzes and exams, the ones that I’d already taken, that I could use as a study guide.
 “If it’s on a quiz or an exam, then you know it’s going to be on your final.”
 I remembered Mrs. Gibbs telling us that.
 I was tempted to go directly to my quizzes and exams.
 But I figured that I’d do better by going through the pages I’d marked in a chapter in the textbook then go over the problems and questions on the quiz or exam related to that chapter.
 That’s how I started.

 I looked up.
 Tom was standing next to me in shorts and a T that read: